-To prepare teachers for careers in middle and high school education, SUNY College at Old Westbury offers two degree opportunities in Adolescence Education: Mathematics (7-12):
+To prepare teachers for careers in middle and high school education, SUNY College at Old Westbury offers a degree opportunity in Adolescence Education: Mathematics (7-12):

-- The Master of Arts in Teaching (M.A.T.) leads to initial certification for aspiring teachers and career-changers seeking to advance their careers. - The Master of Science (M.S.) leads to professional certification, and is for those who hold initial or provisional teaching certification.
+The Master of Arts in Teaching (M.A.T.) leads to initial certification for aspiring teachers and career-changers seeking to advance their careers.

-M.A.T in Adolescence Education: Mathematics (7-12) - 42 credits
+M.A.T in Adolescence Education: Mathematics (7-12) - 36 credits